 8. Finish.
 Don’t hurry through this ritual.
 Take as much time as you need.
 But when you are finished, try to take your time while drying off and resuming your day or evening.
 Be gentle with yourself.

 Ready to get started?
 Great!
-Now, let’s take a deeper look into each chakra and learn how you can connect to each one.
+The chakra guide below will give you a deeper look into each chakra and show you how to connect with each one.

 The root is associated with basic needs and survival, belonging, and tribe.
 When imbalanced, you may experience insecurity, eating disorders (over- or undereating), paranoia, aggression, depression, lethargy, negativity, cynicism, greed, slipping back into “survival mode”—even when surrounded by abundance.
 Located at the very base of the spine, the root chakra corresponds with the perineum, along the first three vertebrae, at the pelvic plexus.
 This is perhaps the most important to keep clear, as it is the foundation on which we build our life and impacts our entire sense of being.